Manscaping refers to the removal of a man’s body hair mostly for hygienic and aesthetic purposes.

 Why Is Manscaping Hygienic?

 Now that we know that there are a significant amount of men who associate manscaping with hygiene, the question is: why exactly is it hygienic?

 If not removed, these things can fester, especially on hot days or in males who do not shower frequently.
 This is the ideal breeding ground for bacteria, yeast, as well as STDs.

-Keeping your pubic hair neatly trimmed or shaved reduces the surface area, on which bacteria, yeast infections can cling, decreasing the spread of germs and unpleasant odors.
+Keeping hair down there neatly trimmed or shaved reduces the surface area, on which bacteria, yeast infections can cling, decreasing the spread of germs and unpleasant odors.

 Another added benefit of manscaping to hygiene is that it helps decrease the production of sweat down there.